isaacracine/PRS_pipeline_binary_phenotypes/README.md

 binary_pheno = "T" #indicate if the phenotype is a binary trait or not.
 Values: "T" or "F"
 ```

-snakemake_LDpred: in addition to the above specified variables you will also one last varibale to specify
+LD_pred_all_snakefile: in addition to the above specified variables you will also one last varibale to specify
 ```
-unimputed_target_files = "IBD_GSA_fin_unimputed #prefix of the unimputed dataset
+TARGET_non_imputed_files = "IBD_GSA_fin_maf" #prefix of the non imputed target file EXTERNAL_non_imputed_file = "1000G_EUR_fin_maf" #prefix of external (1000 Genomes) non imputed file
-LDpred_num_pvales = 4 #must be a positive integer, but we recommend no more than 4 for run time
+LDpred_num_pvales = 1 #must be a positive integer, but we recommend no more than 4 for run time
 ```

 The user should provide the file names and column names as above.
 The thresholding and shrinkage parameters can be adapted to allow for more niche testing.

 The more thresholds, shrinkage parameters and p-values for LDpred that are tested the longer the pipeline will need.
-It's estimated that the snakemake_imputed script will take around 6 hours, while the snakemake_LDpred will likely take more than 24 hours to run.
+It's estimated that the imp_only_snakefile script will take around 6 hours, while the LD_pred_all_snakefile will likely take more than 24 hours to run.

 ## <ins>ADAPTING THE SLURM JOB SCRIPT:</ins>